XAMLU/one-day-intro/Modules/Module3.md

     ![ImageLabel](./Images/MOD03_2017-10-26_14_10_56.png)

-1. We can now remove the unused code in the `HomePage.xaml.cs` code-behind file.
+1. We can now remove the unused code in the `HomePage.xaml.cs` code-behind file:

-    1. Open `HonmePage.xaml.cs`
+    1. Open `HomePage.xaml.cs`
-    1. Remove `INotifyPropertyChanged` form the class declaration.
+    1. Remove `INotifyPropertyChanged` from the class declaration.
     1. Modify the `HomePage_Loaded` handler to call `ViewModel.LoginAsync()`
     1. Delete the `PropertyChanged` event.
     1. Delete all the properties.